devopssteps/Azure-30-days-Full-course/PHASE-01-Azure-Fundamentals/Day-05-Azure-Networking-Deep-Dive.md

 Protocol: TCP
 ```

-Instead of allowing SSH from everywhere, explain the concept of restricting the source to a trusted IP range when appropriate.
+Instead of allowing SSH from everywhere, we should allow only trusted IP range like our office or home pc.

 For example: